007vasy/pym-disk/README.md

     * change every command line invocation to Rust code
     * check pre-reqs
     * more status messages
-    * delete on termination flag fix
+    * add IO speed as a parameter

 # Steps to do striped autoscaling manually